averyordner/ev228_env_data_story/README.md

 We first imported matplotlib.pyplot, pandas, numpy, and datetime in order to plot, calculate statistics, and convert date formats.
 - loop_dates: a for loop that removes unreadable characters from python and formats columns for year, month, and mean value
 - good_dates: uses readable dates from loop_dates from the given import of data
+- column_names: man-made columns of month, year, and mean discharge
+- annual_mean: using dateframe from pandas to arrange the data in rows in columns in order to make it easy to analyze, reorganize, and manipulate data
+- df_graph: using pandas dateframe and defined x and y values within the annual_mean function to graph
+- fig, ax: defined to plot and set color
+- ticks: manually defined x axis tick values for plotting

 Generative AI Statement: We used generative AI as a starting point for helping us specify our x and y axis values because they were giving us trouble.